-Visiting Address is Adrian Building, Department of Genetics, University of Leicester, University Road, Leicester LE1 7RH UK.
+Visiting Address is Adrian Building, Department of Genetics and Genome Biology, University of Leicester, University Road, Leicester LE1 7RH UK.
 The entrance to the building (a big, white-tiled rectangular block from 1969) is on the opposite side from the road (unusually for a 60s/70s design, people are more important than cars!).
 Our lab. is room 201 on the road (green pointer on map above) side, above the enclosed pedestrian bridge that runs across University Road.
-Postal Address is Department of Genetics, University of Leicester, University Road, Leicester LE1 7RH UK.
-Delivery Address is Entrance 3, Department of Genetics, University of Leicester, University Road, Leicester LE1 7RH UK.
-(The group became part of the Genetics Department when Biology was dissolved in August 2015.)
-Parking is difficult: the best is hoping to pay for a spot on University Road or in the car park off Granville Road, 5 min walk North.
+Postal Address is Department of Genetics and Genome Biology, University of Leicester, University Road, Leicester LE1 7RH UK.
+Delivery Address is Entrance 3, Department of Genetics and Genome Biology, University of Leicester, University Road, Leicester LE1 7RH UK.
+(The group became part of the Genetics Department when the Biology Department was dissolved in August 2015; Genetics was then renamed Genetics and Genome Biology) Parking is difficult: the best is hoping to pay for a spot on University Road or in the car park off Granville Road, 5 min walk North.

 Some information about hotels and living in Leicester is linked here.